From pollutant to building material - we create living space from CO₂

 The highlight: the mixing plant comes to the element and the added value remains with the timber manufacturer.
 This strengthens the ecosystem and reduces transportation routes.

-Alternatively, we offer production at our production facility in Nenzing, Austria.
+Alternatively, we offer production at our facility in Nenzing, Austria.

 Our production in Nenzing AT (Lake Constance)